symphonycms/symphonycms/docs/guides/javascript-styleguide.md

 <h2>Trailing whitespace</h2>
-<p>Just like you brush your teeth after every meal, you clean up any trailing whitespace in your JavaScript files before committing.
+<p>Just like you brush your teeth after every meal, clean up trailing whitespace in your JavaScript files before committing.
 Otherwise the rotten smell of careless neglect will eventually drive away contributors and/or co–workers.</p>

 <h2>Line length</h2>
-<p>Most reasonable text editors (Textmate and Sublime Text to name a couple) allow intelligent word wrapping inside of your window.
+<p>Most reasonable text editors (Textmate and Sublime Text to name a couple) allow intelligent word-wrapping inside of your window.
 We suggest you use this instead of manually wrapping your lines to a fixed number of characters.</p>
 <p>If you really must manually wrap some text, then do it to the standard 80 characters.</p>